ElArkk/jax-unirep/docs/advanced.md

 you should use the `fit` function instead.
 The `fit` function has further customization options, such as different batching strategies.
-Please see the function docstring for more information.
+Please see the function docstring [here][fitdoc] for more information.

 ??? note "GPU usage"